ipython/ipython/docs/source/config/details.rst

 can edit multi-line code quickly and with the power of a real editor right inside IPython.

-You can also control the editor by setting :attr:`TerminalInteractiveShell.editor` in :file:`ipython_config.py`.
+You can also control the editor by setting :attr:`Terminal.InteractiveShell.editor` in :file:`ipython_config.py`.

 Vim